AmuletTechnologies/AmuletLCD/ReadMe.md

 - Copy the renamed folder into the libraries folder under your Arduino installation directory.

 ## Examples ##
-The following example Arduino sketches are included with the **Amulet communication library**:
+The following examples are included with the **Amulet communication library**:
+###  Blinky_GUI

+A slider GUI on the Amulet display is used to control the blink rate of the onboard LED of the Arduino Uno.
+The display passes the value to variable, AmuletWords[0].
+The range of values go from 0 to 500.
+The Arduino updates AmuletWords[0] as the slider changes.

+    void loop() {
+		interval = AmuletWords[0];		//slider value from display digitalWrite(13, HIGH);  		// set the LED on delay(interval);              	// wait for interval sec.
+		digitalWrite(13, LOW);    		// set the LED off delay(interval);              	// wait for interval sec.
+	}

 ###  Button_GUI

-Reads the state of a checkbox widget placed on the Amulet display and uses the state to turn on/off the onboard LED.
-The variable AmuletBytes[0] gets assigned by the Amulet display and gets communicated over the serial port to Aruino.
-The Arduino just uses the value directly to turn on/off the led.
-The following two lines are all that's needed in the main Loop of the Arduino code.
+A check box GUI on the Amulet display in the form of an on/off switch controls the state of the onboard LED of the Arduino.
+The byte value, either 0x00 (off) or 0x01 (on) gets communicated to Aduino, within the variable, AmuletBytes[0].

+    void loop() {
-**value = AmuletBytes[0]; </br>
+       	value = AmuletBytes[0];
-  digitalWrite(13, value);**
+    	digitalWrite(13, value);
+      	delay(100);
+    }

 ###  ReadPOT_GUI

-The values of a POT is read by Arduino using the analog pin 0 (A0) and this value is communicated to the Amulet display.
-The communication to the Amulet display is handled all by one line of code in the main Loop.
+The values of a POT is read by Arduino using the analog pin 0 (A0) and this value is communicated to the Amulet display by the assignment of AmultWords[0].

-**AmuletWords[0] = analogRead(0);** </br>
+    void loop() {
+       	AmuletWords[0] = analogRead(0);
+     	 delay(100);
+    }

 The AmuletWords variable is used rather than AmuletBytes because the POT value goes from 0 to 1023.

 ## GEMstudio Software ##
 Amulet offers free software to program the Amulet modules.
 The software says it is a trial version, but for GUI projects under 5 pages, the software is full featured.
-All you need is to register.
+You just need to register on their website.
 [Free GEMstudio](http://www.amulettechnologies/index.php/sales/try-software).
-The GEMstudio project files, Button_GUI.gemp and ReadPOT__GUI.gemp are included with this library under the folder called extras.
+The GEMstudio project files for the 3 examples can be found in the extras folder of the library.